Autism in Women and Adults: The Invisible Diagnosis

 - Realignment: Developing strategies that truly match your own neurology

-What is important: A diagnosis at any age has value.
-It is never too late to understand yourself better and adjust your life accordingly.
+A diagnosis has value at any age.
+It is never too late to understand yourself and adjust your life around what you find.

 The Impacts of Unrecognized Autism